The hidden power of (audio) advertising with Robert Heath

 Robert Heath’s presentation showed clear evidence that emotive campaigns, those that rely on emotional appeal rather than information and persuasion, are more successful at building brands than those with a rational product message, even in highly rational product categories.

 Robert showcased his research which measured the movement of people’s eyes while watching advertising.
 The faster a person’s eyes move, shows the level of cognitive processing that is happening, and therefore, the more attention that is taking place.
 The results of the study showed that the higher the emotive content in advertising, the lower the attention people paid!
 Why is this?
 Likeable emotive content often causes reassurance, which reduces threat, lowers attention, and inhibits learning.
-When a interesting ad comes on, people just let it flow, they enjoy it.
+When an interesting ad comes on, people just let it flow, they enjoy it.
 Emotional content, not rational messages, are responsible for building brand relationships.
 Relationships develop not on the rational communication level but on the emotional metacommunication level.

 Robert explained that a person does not need attention to process emotion.
 Emotional influence works better at low attention!!
 Our emotions are more easily influenced when we are not aware that the influence is occurring, which is why advertising can sometimes work better if it isn’t paid too much attention.